VixelCode/Pwangotchi_Master/README.md

 Simple Python3 program I put together to make interactions with a pwnagotchi easier.
 This is the first program I have written so please have patience as issues arise and I work on fixing them.
+If you have any suggestions, or just input on how to make the code more efficient please feel free to let me know!

 Requirments
 All file transfers are completed over ssh, therefore you will have to have root ssh enables in order to transfer files.
+Currently only tested on kali VM

 To enable root ssh on your pwnagotchi, first ssh into your pwnagotchi